lifeisfoo/ReusableStats/README.md

 ## Stats via Json
-If enabled (via plugin's settings page), a special url http://example.com/forum/jsonstat is exposed to provide this stats in json format (e.g. grab them with jquery to show forum stats on your blog header...).
+If enabled (via plugin's settings page), a special url http://example.com/forum/jsonstat is exposed to provide these stats in json format (e.g. grab them with jquery to show forum stats on your blog header...).

 ## Sponsor
 Thanks to [johnnyzen](http://vanillaforums.org/profile/43062/johnnyzen) for making this happen.